wcarmon/docs/c++/basic-types.md

 |TODO|TODO|`BigDecimal`|

+# TODO: unorganized
-# TODO: is there a header for modern
+- is there a header for modern
-# TODO: should I use the aliases in <cstdint>
+- should I use the aliases in <cstdint>
+- google style guide

 # Other resources